MarcoASedano/FavoriteBands/README.md

 # FavoriteBands
-A simple website that lists my favorite bands.
+A simple website that lists your favorite bands.

 Something I built to help me build a website from scratch using HTML/CSS/Javascript.